-1. The cost of the equivalency evaluation of their social work academic credentials paid to the Canadian Association of Social Workers (the "CASW").

-2. The cost of translation of their documents to either English or French paid to the translation service.

-3. The cost of language fluency (proficiency) testing paid to the testing system.
+- 1. The cost of the equivalency evaluation of their social work academic credentials paid to the Canadian Association of Social Workers (the "CASW"). - 2.
+The cost of degree evaluation by World Education Services (WES). - 3.
+The cost of translation of their documents to either English or French paid to the translation service. - 4.
+The cost of language fluency (proficiency) testing paid to the testing system.

-4. The cost of enrollment in the IESW Internationally Educated Social Work Certificate Program (the Bridging Program) paid to Ryerson University.
+5. The cost of enrollment in the IESW Internationally Educated Social Work Certificate Program (the Bridging Program) paid to Ryerson University.
 (As stated above, completion of the Certificate is NOT a requirement of registration in the College).